The bi-dimensional Directed IDLA forest: Introduction

-Defining an IDLA forest $\FF(A_n^{\dag}[M])$ from the (finite) aggregate $A_n^{\dag}[M]$ is easy to do (see Section~\ref{sect:ForetnM} and Figure~\ref{fig:forest}).
-But taking the limit $M\to\infty$ in the sequence $(\FF(A_n^{\dag}[M]))_{M\geq 0}$ needs to take some precautions.
-Indeed, given $M'>M$, any particle starting from a level $M'\geq |i|>M$ may generate a set of discrepancies between both forests $\FF(A_n^{\dag}[M])$ and $\FF(A_n^{\dag}[M'])$ through a tricky phenomenon that we have called a \textit{chain of changes} and described in Section~\ref{sect:ChainChanges}.
-The existence of arbitrarily long chains of changes in the sequence $(\FF(A_n^{\dag}[M]))_{M\geq 0}$ is the main obstacle to define the directed IDLA forest $\FF_\infty$.\\
+Defining an IDLA forest {$\FF_n^\dag[M]$} from the (finite) aggregate $A_n^\dag[M]$ is easy to do (see Section~\ref{sect:ForetnM} and Figure~\ref{fig:forest}).
+But taking the limit $M\to\infty$ in the sequence $({\FF_n^\dag[M]})_{M\geq 0}$ needs to take some precautions.
+Indeed, given $M'>M$, any particle starting from a level $M'\geq |i|>M$ may generate a set of discrepancies between both forests ${\FF_n^\dag[M]}$ and ${\FF_n^\dag[M']}$ through a tricky phenomenon that we have called a \textit{chain of changes} and described in Section~\ref{sect:ChainChanges}.
+The existence of arbitrarily long chains of changes in the sequence $({\FF_n^\dag[M]})_{M\geq 0}$ is the main obstacle to define the directed IDLA forest $\FF_\infty$. {We stress that one of the difficulties in this paper is the loss of the so-called Abelian property.
+Such a property claims that the distribution of any aggregate based on an IDLA protocol does not depend on the order in which the particles are sent {(see Section \ref{sec:abelian} for a precise statement)}.
+Unfortunately, this property does not hold for the forests. }\\